Dowman makes history to seal vital Arsenal win over Everton

 "It was a great moment, especially the way the goal built up, we had like 10, 15 seconds to really enjoy actually what was about to happen," Arsenal manager Mikel Arteta said.

+"We create memories and moments and for many years people who were here tonight will say I was there when that 16 year-old kid scored that goal."

+Dowman's history-making goal erased the memory of what was a tortuous night for the hosts who were gripped with tension.

-Victory had looked unlikely for Arsenal as they rode their luck in the first half when Dwight McNeil was denied by the woodwork for the visitors who made the better chances.
+Victory had looked unlikely as they rode their luck, especially in the first half when Everton showed why they have one of the best away records in the league.

-But they dug deep to secure another three points in their bid for a first title since 2004.
+While the hosts should have had a penalty when Kai Havertz was tripped in the area by Michael Keane, it was the visitors who carved out the better chances.

+Winger Dwight McNeil was Arsenal's chief tormentor.
+He had one goal-bound shot miraculously blocked by Riccardo Calafiori and seconds later he curled a stunning effort against the post with Iliman Ndiaye somehow putting the rebound wide.